ChildsplayOSU/bogl-docs/technical/developing.md

 # start the server on port 5174
 > startServer 5174
 ```
-You can also run `stack build` and `stack install` to make `boglserver` accessible from the terminal.
+You can also run `stack build` and `stack install` to make the executable `boglserver` accessible from the terminal.
 In that case, you can then run `boglserver 5174` instead.

 For the editor.
 ```bash